robmclarty/robmclarty.com/src/words/articles/2013/07/stripe_vs_paypal/stripe_vs_paypal.md

 - chatroom with real developers and business staff you can talk to directly
 - they talk with you until your problem is solved and your technology is *working*

-> When a customer of ours had an issue placing his order, I
+> "When a customer of ours had an issue placing his order, I
 > wrote Stripe to see if they could offer any insight as to what errors
 > they might be seeing on their end.
 While the error was unrelated to
 > Stripe itself, they were so awesome that they actually took the
 > initiative to browse through our checkout page and point out the spot
 > that they thought to be the issue.
 A company that stands beside you when
 > debugging your checkout page, maintaining swift response times on an
 > issue that isn't even theirs?
-That's customer support.
+That's customer support."
+>
 > — [michaelschade](http://news.ycombinator.com/item?id=3331556)